 To help me out, I turned to friends whom I know are aware of the situation: friends, both men and women, I have talked to about the situation over the last few months, friends I have heard reporting with trembling voices how they witnessed an altercation between a Syrian refugee father and an ill-timed prospective groom, friends who take part in campaigns like “Refugees … not captives” (Arabic)… And I asked them all one simple question: “What do you think of Syrian women refugees becoming cheap brides, in countries where they are struggling to find shelter from Assad’s violence and trying to build a life for themselves against all the odds?”

 So imagine my surprise to see all the “no, I don’t want to answer such a question” come pouring into my inbox.
 These people whom I considered as firm defenders of all those who suffer injustice turned out to be cowards.
-In fact, the majority of the men and women I asked declined to answer because “they have never thought of marrying a Syrian” (WTF?) or they disingenuously claimed the ‘this-is-a-sensitive-issue’ pretext.
+In fact, most of the men and women I asked declined to answer because “they have never thought of marrying a Syrian” (WTF?) or they disingenuously claimed the ‘this-is-a-sensitive-issue’ pretext.
 What does ‘sensitive’ mean?
 Should we censor ourselves and sentence these women not just to everyday violence but also to silence?
-This is plain cowardice, and I did lose friends over this issue, but feel more at peace with myself than I would have if I had merely accepted their pusillanimous stance.
+This is plain cowardice, and I did lose friends over this issue but I feel more at peace with myself than I would have if I had merely accepted their pusillanimous stance.

 Happily there are others who remain vigilant about injustice wherever it happens.
 A female friend of mine said that a woman is “not a property that needs to be protected by a man,” and went on to say that for a man to “suggest such a thing can only mean that he simply wants a woman to sleep with.
 Last but not least, it shows that women are not viewed as human beings who are capable of achieving anything they want.”
 A male friend shared: “I’ve heard of sick stories of men using this to marry Syrian girls in temporary marriages and other shameful things of the kind … things which I think are neither in Islam nor in humanity.”
 He highlighted the need to provide Syrian refugees with ways of making a living even if it was work they were overqualified for: “I wish they [governments and refugee organizations] would provide them [the refugees] with the means of making a living according to their qualifications, or even something like cooking or selling things or whatever.”

-I can find no better words to end this taxing account than what a dear friend, who is himself a refugee, wrote me: “Whether they are single or married, women have the same rights as men and deserve the same kind of respect as men.
+I can find no better words to end this taxing account than what a dear friend, himself a refugee, wrote me: “Whether they are single or married, women have the same rights as men and deserve the same kind of respect as men.
 To think that for a Syrian woman somehow starting a new life or being accepted in a new society requires her to marry is an assault on her dignity and self-respect.”